Social Work vs. Counseling Salary

 How much do marriage and family counselors make?

-Marriage and family counselors earned the most in Colorado, Nevada, New Jersey, Minnesota, and Utah.
+Marriage and family counselors earned the most in Hawaii, New Jersey, Utah, Virginia, and Oregon.

 To learn what these counselors do and their licensure requirements, refer to “How To Become a Marriage and Family Therapist.”